Interview

 Behavioral interview questions are unique and applicants may be caught off guard if unprepared.
 A great place to start is by researching the concept of a behavioral interview.
 There are great resources available online, many of which provide practice questions within the context of a professional workplace environment.
 Beware of websites that claim to list the exact interview questions asked here at the University of Minnesota College of Veterinary Medicine -- they are inaccurate.
 Instead, developing a strong understanding of the interview concept will better prepare you for any question asked!

 Many colleges and universities offer practice or "mock" interview sessions through career services and/or alumni relations.
 We recommend applicants wear business professional attire.
 There are great clothing assistance programs available.
-Ready for Success and Dressed for Success and Twin Cities Pride Rainbow Wardrobe are local to the Twin Cities, though other metropolitan areas throughout the country have similar programs.
+Dressed for Success and Twin Cities Pride Rainbow Wardrobe are local to the Twin Cities, though other metropolitan areas throughout the country have similar programs.